jgthms/bulma/docs/_posts/2016-04-11-metro-ui-css-grid-with-bulma-tiles.md

 ---
 layout: post
 title: "Metro UI CSS grid with Bulma tiles"
+introduction: "Build a **Metro-UI-like grid in CSS** with the new `tile` element"
-introduction: "Have you ever wanted to build a **Metro-UI-like grid in CSS**?<br>Thanks to Flexbox and the new [Bulma tiles](https://bulma.io/documentation/layout/tiles/), you now can!
+long_introduction: "Have you ever wanted to build a **Metro-UI-like grid in CSS**?<br>Thanks to Flexbox and the new [Bulma tiles](https://bulma.io/documentation/layout/tiles/), you now can!
 And it only requires 1 HTML element: the `tile` element."
 color: "info"
 name: "Metro UI"
 icon: "th-large"